One of the best things that has happened to the Tofino - Ucluelet corridor in…

-Day 2: Coalmont to Jellicoe Station – Bike 59 kms – stay at the Jellicoe Station Inn Resort B&B
+Day 2: Coalmont to Jellicoe Station – Bike 59 km – stay at the Jellicoe Station Inn Resort B&B

 Rooms are $140 per night for a double with breakfast and cabins are available for $40 pp. Dinner is available but book ahead.
 Another option is to stay at the Osprey Lake Retreat which you reach before Jellicoe Station.
 They can also provide you with dinner.

-Day 3: Jellicoe Station to Summerland Station – Bike 58 kms – stay at a B&B – try Glenoka B&B. Very nice rooms are about $130 per night and breakfast is excellent.
+Day 3: Jellicoe Station to Summerland Station – Bike 58 km – stay at a B&B – try Glenoka B&B. Very nice rooms are about $135 per night and breakfast is excellent.

-Day 4: Summerland Station to Chute Lake Resort – Bike 59 kms (mostly up) – stay at the Chute Lake Lodge.
+Day 4: Summerland Station to Chute Lake Resort – Bike 59 km (mostly up) – stay at the Chute Lake Lodge.
 The lodge was bought in 2019 and improvements have been made.
-You can now tent for $25/night, stay in a bung bed, get a cabin or choose a lodge room for $84/night.
+You can now tent for $25/night, stay in a bunk bed, get a cabin or choose a lodge room for $84/night.
 Linens are provided and you can get meals.

 As you can see it’s a challenge to bike the Kettle Valley Railway on your own and you almost need a small tent and extra food for backup.
-The other option is to cycle the best sections with any number of companies now offering tours.
-The following companies offer versions of my trip described above:
+The other option is to cycle the best sections with any number of companies including KVR Cycle Tours and Giro Okanagan.

 Whether you choose one day or 14 days, you won’t be disappointed – perhaps physically exhausted, hot and sweaty, but also happy and proud for accomplishing this challenging bike ride.